Barbara Norton

 Barbara Ann McCray Norton (born February 1946) is an American politician who served in the Louisiana House of Representatives.
+She was inducted into the Louisiana Center for Women in Government and Business Hall of Fame in 2005.
 Norton endorsed the Hillary Clinton 2016 presidential campaign.
 Barbara Norton has hosted a weekly KOKA radio show for over 30 years.
 She was a candidate for District 39 in 2019 and 2023.